How to construct a winning stock portfolio for 2022

 Portfolio for 2022

-The portfolio investment plan based on the stocks chosen is summarized in Table 4.
+The stock picking portfolio investment plan based on the stocks chosen is summarized in Table 4.
 I have assumed that the minimum number of shares that can be bought or sold under Bursa Malaysia and SGX is 100 shares.
 For the US, I assumed that you can buy 1 share.

 Portfolio investment plan